ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 - Default Value: 4.0.9

 ### cpd_service_storage_class
-This is used to set `spec.storageClass` in all CPD v3.5 services, and many - but not all - CP4D v4.0 services.
+This is used to set `spec.storageClass` in all CPD services.

 - **Required**, unless IBMCloud storage classes are available.
 - Environment Variable: `CPD_SERVICE_STORAGE_CLASS`
+- Default Value: Auto determined if default storage classes are provided and available by your cloud provider. i.e `ibmc-file` for IBM Cloud, `efs` for AWS.

+### cpd_service_block_storage_class
+This is used to set `spec.blockStorageClass` in CPD services as Watson Studio, Watson Discovery and Cognos Analytics.

-- Default Value: `ibmc-file-gold-gid` if the storage class is available.
+- **Required**, unless IBMCloud storage classes are available.
+- Environment Variable: `CPD_SERVICE_BLOCK_STORAGE_CLASS`
+- Default Value: Auto determined if default storage classes are provided and available by your cloud provider. i.e `ibmc-block` for IBM Cloud, `gp2` for AWS.

 ### cpd_instance_namespace
 Namespace where the CP4D instance is deployed.